SolaceDev/solace-messaging-cf-dev/README.md

 You will find the relevant contents extracted to ~/workspace/releases

-### Deployment Step 2 - Upload the bosh releases to BOSH-Lite
+### Deployment Step 2 - Upload the bosh releases to BOSH-lite

-To upload the extracted bosh releases to BOSH-Lite.
+To upload the extracted bosh releases to BOSH-lite.

 ~~~~
 solace_upload_releases.sh